 2. Jump Cut Overuse

-However, when overused, jump cuts can disrupt the flow of the video, leading to a jarring viewing experience.
-This might distract the audience from the core message of the video.
+However, overusing this technique is one of the most common video editing mistakes people commit.
+Jump cuts and flash frames can disrupt the flow of the video, leading to a jarring viewing experience.
+This might diminish the video’s quality and distract the audience from the core message of the video.

 A classic example of jump cut overuse could be a dialogue scene where the cuts between the two speakers are too frequent, making the conversation hard to follow.